dbactual/thomaspaine/content/pages/resources/did-thomas-paine-support-the-u-s-constitution.md

 ---
-Title: Did Thomas Paine support the U.S. Constitution?
+title: Did Thomas Paine support the U.S. Constitution?
 ---

    He favored the idea of the Constitution to establish the government (it